Bira/octopus-carnival/_posts/2026-02-10-wir-dscc-hazards.md

 When someone steps into that reach, the tree makes an opportunity attack that damages and knocks prone on a hit.
 On its turn, it apparently uses another set of branches to make attacks against Fortitude to damage, poison and fling away anyone it hits with those.
-That's ongoing 5 poison (save ends), and a 5-square push.
+That's ongoing 5 poison (save ends), plus a secondary attack that makes a 5-square push on a hit.

 Blood trees can be destroyed by violence (100 HP, resist 10 poison); and a PC can succeed at a Nature check when stepping into their reach to avoid the